Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: The modular approach

 \section{The modular approach}

 Let $K$ be a totally real field (until otherwise specified) and let $\mathcal{O}_{K}$ denote its ring of integers.
 Let $p\geq 5$ be a prime.
 Suppose $(a,b,c)$ is a non-trivial solution to \eqref{Fermat} over $K$ with exponent $p$.
-We can associate an elliptic curve $E$ over $K$ (the \emph{Frey curve}) to $(a,b,c)$:
+The traditional Frey curve associated to $(a,b,c)$ is given by

+Our Frey curve will be a quadratic twist of this elliptic curve by a well-chosen unit $\varepsilon\in \OO_{K}^{\ast}$.
+We write